Table of Contents

 5. The Testing Process and Beyond

-Who Should Conduct PCI Pentesting?
+Who Should Conduct PCI Compliance Penetration Testing?

+The standard practice is to use external or third-party pen testers to perform penetration testing.
 There are two options for conducting a PCI penetration test:

 • Time-consuming: Finding dedicated time for internal testing can be a challenge.